 Gross margin consists of net sales less cost of sales.
 Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, decreased to 35.6% in 2008 from 36.8% in 2007.
+Our gross margin, as a percentage of net sales, increased to 35.6% in 2008 from 29.1% in 2007.
+In 2006 we recorded a charge to cost of sales of approximately \$4.6 million for excess and obsolete inventory as a result of a decline in customer forecasts for a burn-in system, acquired from Unisys' Unigen operation ("Unigen").
+In the second quarter of fiscal 2008 we sold certain of this inventory and our gross margin was favorably impacted by approximately \$2.4 million.

 Our gross margin has been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues and in fiscal 2007 higher warranty costs associated with certain test handlers.
-We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the first quarter of 2008 and 2007, we recorded net charges to cost of sales of approximately \$0.4 million and \$1.2 million, respectively, for excess and obsolete inventory.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at March 29, 2008, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
+We compute the majority of our excess and obsolete inventory reserve requirements using a oneyear inventory usage forecast.
+During the second quarter of fiscal 2008 and 2007, we recorded net charges to cost of sales of approximately \$0.2 million and \$1.1 million, respectively, for excess and obsolete inventory.
+While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at June 28, 2008, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.
 Conversely, if our actual inventory usage is greater than our forecasted usage, our gross margin in future periods may be favorably impacted.